Azure-Samples/sample-mdw-serverless/README.md

 1. Open the ```Create-External-Tables``` script, replace the ```suffix``` with the value you used throughout the sample and the ```SAS token``` to access your storage account.
 Run the commands by order.

-1. Open Power BI Desktop and follow the steps in this [document](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake-data-powerbi#prerequisites) to connect your Gold Data Lake storage to Power BI Desktop.
+1. Open Power BI Desktop and follow the steps in this [document](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake-data-powerbi#prerequisites) to connect your Gold Data Lake storage to Power BI Desktop to vizualize de data.

 1. Optionally, you can also set up an automated DevOps pipeline using [these instructions](./deploy/DevOps/README.md).